Phlebotomy

 -

-written agreement to repay loan under specific terms by having meeting with our Director of Student Affairs
+written agreement to repay the course loan under specific terms by having a meeting with our Director of Student Affairs

 -